 Our Mission is to provide the highest quality emergency and non-emergency medical treatment and transportation to the communities we serve while promoting community involvement, individual employee growth and fiscal responsibility.

-Member municipalities: Baroda Township, Benton Township, Berrien Township, City of Benton Harbor, City of Bridgman, City of Hartford, City of St. Joseph, City of Watervliet, Hartford Township, Lake Township, Lincoln Township, Oronoko Township, Royalton Township, Sodus Township, St. Joseph Township, Village of Berrien Springs, and Watervliet Township.
+Member municipalities: Baroda Township, Benton Township, Berrien Township, City of Benton Harbor, City of Bridgman, City of New Buffalo, City of St. Joseph, Chikaming Township, Lake Township, Lincoln Township, New Buffalo Township, Oronoko Township, Royalton Township, Sodus Township, St. Joseph Township, Village of Berrien Springs, and Watervliet Township, and Weesaw Township.

 Community Emergency Service, Inc came into existence May 5, 1975; the cooperation was made up of both local and municipal leaders within Berrien County.
 Community Emergency Services, Inc at that time helped to provide local tax support dollars to Action Ambulance for two years and then later provided that same tax support to Rampart Ambulance, as Action Ambulance went out of business.
 Both of these services were in business at the time and were both private agencies struggling to make payroll and ends meet.